aws-samples/aws-cdk-pipelines-datalake-etl/README.md

 ---

-### ETL use case
+### ETL Use-case

-To demonstrate the above benefits, we will use [NYC Taxi and Limousine Commission Data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) and build a sample ETL process for this.
+To demonstrate the above benefits, we will use NYC Taxi and Limousine Commission data available on [NYC Open Data](https://data.cityofnewyork.us/browse?q=trip%20data&sortBy=relevance) and build a sample ETL process for this.
 In our Data Lake, we have three S3 buckets - Raw, Conformed, and Purpose-built.

 Figure below represents the infrastructure resources we provision for Data Lake.